-Redbud Physical Therapy CEO Jeff Jankowski Publishes Piece For PPS Impact Magainze
+Redbud Physical Therapy Regional Director Jeff Jankowski Publishes Piece For PPS Impact Magazine

 Have you ever come to the end of a week, month, or even a year and become frustrated because even though you felt like you were working yourself to death your key metrics didn’t move?
 If so, you are not alone.
 This type of activity without success can lead to low employee morale and cause them to look outside your organization for fulfillment at work.

 Around a year ago I was exposed to Chris McChesney, Sean Covey, and Jim Huling’s book The 4 Disciplines of Execution: Achieving Your Wildly Important Goals (Free Press, 2012), and it has helped to dramatically turn around our company.
 We have a company of 15 locations, but the principles in this book will work from single locations all the way to huge corporations.
 The 4 Disciplines of Execution (4DX) are simple but powerful: (1) Focus on the Wildly Important, (2) Act on the Lead Measures, (3) Keep a Compelling Scoreboard, and (4) Create a Cadence of Accountability.

 Focus on the Wildly Important In Discipline 1, Focus on the Wildly Important, we see that basically the more you try to do, the less you actually accomplish.
 Selecting one (or, at the most, two) extremely important goals instead of trying to improve everything at once helps provide clarity to the team that this is the goal that matters most.
 Remaining focused on the wildly important goal can help you and your team avoid getting caught up in the whirlwind of activity that is tossed at us every week and not accomplishing anything.